 I’ve seen numerous examples over the years where orthotics seemed to have this kind of effect — just a temporary wrench in the works.
 In the worst cases, people simply ditched the orthotics and the problem was solved.

 I think every pair of orthotics is a minor gamble with some potential to help … or do what those boots did.

-To wrap up, let’s get back to the subject of pedorthists: the professionals you should seek out if you’re still wondering if you “might need orthotics.”
+To wrap up, let’s get back to the subject of pedorthists and orthotists: the professionals you should seek out if you’re still wondering if you “might need orthotics.”

-Certified pedorthists must have a relevant degree, spend at least three years in apprenticeship, and then pass demanding exams.
-That entire period of work experience is devoted to the lower limb, and to the ankle and foot in particular.
-There are even more advanced professional designations for pedorthists as well.
+Certified professionals in these fields must have a relevant degree, spend at least two years in apprenticeship, and then pass demanding exams.
+That period of work experience is devoted to the lower limb, and to the ankle and foot in particular.
+There are more advanced professional designations as well.

 “The Pedorthic profession in Canada is moving in a great positive direction with integrity, attracting only University educated individuals to become certified pedorthists,” says Paul Rauhala of OKAPED in Canada’s Okanagan Valley.
 That training translates into an impressive experience for the patient: I have been a patient at OKAPED in the past, and was blown away by the thoroughness and technical expertise of their assessment, which included slow motion video.
 My own limited training in orthopedic assessment gave me just enough knowledge to realize how much more Mr. Rauhala knows about it than I ever will — in the leg, anyway!

 If any other health care professional wants to sell you orthotics, please ask them to refer you to a certified pedorthist instead.